p4lang/p4c/backends/ebpf/psa/README.md

 A user space application is responsible for performing periodic queries to this map to read a Digest message.
 It can use either
 `psabpf-ctl digest get pipe`, `psabpf_digest_get_next` from psabpf C API or `bpf_map_lookup_and_delete_elem` from `libbpf` API.

+## PSA externs

+### ActionProfile

+[ActionProfile](https://p4.org/p4-spec/docs/PSA.html#sec-action-profile) is a table implementation that separates actions (and its parameters) from a P4 table, introducing a level of indirection.
+The P4-eBPF compiler generates an additional BPF hash map, if the Action Profile is specified for a P4 table.
+The additional BPF map stores the mapping between the ActionProfile member reference and a P4 action specification.
+During the lookup to the P4 table with Action Profile, eBPF program first queries the first BPF map using the match key composed from the packet fields and expects the ActionProfile member reference to be returned.
+Next, the eBPF programs uses the obtained member reference as a lookup key to a second map to retrieve the action specification.
+Hence, the eBPF program does one additional lookup to the additional BPF map, if the ActionProfile is specified for a P4 table.

+**Note:** As of April 2022, support for ActionProfile extern in `psabpf-ctl` CLI/API is not implemented yet.
+As a workaround you can use `psabpf-ctl table` command for this extern.

 # Getting started

 ## Installation